World Vision UK: Our Impact

 The value of our work is truly measured by its impact on children's lives.
 So every year, alongside our financial Annual Report, we publish an assessment of our projects' effectiveness over the last 12 months; our Impact Report.

-This is our eighth, annual Impact Report looking at both:
+This is our ninth, annual Impact Report looking at both:

 - breadth of impact - particularly the number of children we have reached with our programming and